Porto Train Stations

 Nestled along the Douro River, wonderful Porto woes its every guest with the incomparable coastal beauty, striking architecture, and delicious wine.
 Moreover, this charming city managed to preserve one of the oldest town centers in entire Europe, and today houses not only many artworks of brilliant contemporary architects but also an impressive variety of historic buildings.

 Allowing all adventurers to explore different corners of the region, Porto is conveniently interlinked by rail with numerous cities around Portugal, including Lisbon, Faro, Coimbra, Albufeira, Braga, Lagos, and Aveiro.
-Another perk of traveling by train from Porto is the fact that all city railway stations offer an extensive range of available services and are easily accessible by public transport.
+Another perk of traveling by train in Portugal from Porto is the fact that all city railway stations offer an extensive range of available services and are easily accessible by public transport.

 How Many train stations are there in Porto?